MicrosoftDocs/m365copilot-docs/docs/publish.md

 ## Power Platform connectors as plugins for Copilot

 Power Platform connector plugins can be shared across an organization or published broadly to the in-product Teams app store.
-In both cases, Power Platform plugins can be used in Copilot for Microsoft 365 once the *Dynamics 365 and Copilot Studio* app is deployed from Microsoft Admin Center.
-From Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)), open Settings > Integrated Apps > **Available Apps** and select **Dynamics 365 and Copilot Studio**.
+In both cases, Power Platform plugins can be used in Copilot for Microsoft 365 once the *Copilot Studio* app is deployed from Microsoft Admin Center.
+From Microsoft Admin Center ([admin.microsoft.com](https://admin.microsoft.com)), open Settings > Integrated Apps > **Available Apps** and select **Copilot Studio**.

 ### Distribute a Power Platform connector plugin to your organization